yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 ## Prepare the target database

-Prepare your target YugabyteDB cluster by creating a database, and a user for your cluster.
+Prepare your target YugabyteDB database cluster by creating a database, and a user for your cluster.

 ### Create the target database